 Ovarian cysts are common and typically harmless, but cysts that grow large, rupture, or twist can cause sudden, severe pain.
-The friendly and knowledgeable OB/GYN team at Mott Women Healthcare diagnoses and treats ovarian cysts at their office in the Chinatown area of New York City.
+The friendly and knowledgeable OB/GYN team at Mott Women Healthcare diagnoses and treats ovarian cysts at their office in the New York City.
 If you think you may have an ovarian cyst, call or book an appointment online.

 Ovarian cysts are fluid-filled sacs that develop on your ovaries.
 These types of cysts are very common in women during childbearing years and after menopause.